marrus-sh/MarketCommons2-Ecmascript/README.markdown

 import { parse } from "https://deno.land/x/market@VERSION/mod.js"

 //  Provides `DOMParser`, `TreeWalker`, and `XMLSerializer`.
-//  Only necessary if you are in an environment (e.g., deno) which
+//  Only necessary if you are in an environment (e.g., Deno) which
 //    doesn’t already support those A·P·Is.
 import "https://deno.land/x/market@VERSION/fauxbrowser/mod.ts"